mike-lischke/GraphicEx/README.md

 Compilation
 ===========

 The library is probably not fully compilable as it is here, as you need at least the zLib unit in addition.
-Precompiled object files for libtiff and libjpg are available in the 3rd party subfolder along with the BCB projects to build them.
-Everything's a bit old and probably needs some massaging to get this compiled on newer IDEs.
-I'd appreciate any contribution that makes the library compile nicely in the latest IDEs.
+The rest of lib is now native Pascal which compiles in x86 as well as in x64.
+It was tested under Delphi 7 up to Delphi 10 Seattle IDE versions, working fine.